-If you want to use a GUI or have a short program you want to test or debug, we suggest using the "qlogin" command.
+If you want to use a GUI or have a short program you want to test or debug, we suggest using the "srun" command.
 This will automatically grab a compute node with 1 core and an interactive shell.
-The example below details how to use qlogin to grab a compute node and run the Abaqus in a GUI window
+The example below details how to use qlogin to grab a compute node.

 Now type "qlogin" to get an interactive shell: